Skip to main content

 05What is an Assignment of Benefits (AOB)?+

 An AOB transfers some or all of your insurance benefits to a contractor so they can deal with the carrier directly.
 Florida changed AOB rules in recent years, and many policies now restrict or prohibit them.
-We will explain whatever paperwork we ask you to sign in plain English before you sign.
+Rapid Restore helps you understand any paperwork the matched contractor asks you to sign, in plain English, before you sign.

 General guidance, not legal advice.
 The content on this page describes how property damage insurance claims are commonly handled in Florida.
 It does not create an attorney-client relationship and does not substitute professional legal, insurance, or public-adjuster advice.
 Coverage, sub-limits, exclusions, and claim outcomes depend on your specific policy and your insurance carrier’s determination.